Marius Niculae: Dinamo

-With the departure of Ionuţ Lupescu during the summer of 2000, Niculae was handed the Number 10 jersey for Dinamo, switching his old squad number 16.
+With the departure of Ioan Lupescu during the summer of 2000, Niculae was handed the Number 10 jersey for Dinamo, switching his old squad number 16.
 He opened the 2000–01 season netting with a header in a UEFA Cup game against Polonia Warsaw in a 3–4 home defeat on 26 July.
-His league account started barely in the 5th round on 13 September, netting Dinamo's first in a 2–0 away win against Gaz Metan Mediaş.
-He failed to score again until 15 October, when he netted against Ceahlăul Piatra Neamţ in a 3–3 away draw.
-He repeated the process two more rounds, when he scored twice against Rocar București in a 3–1 away win and once against FC Braşov in 2–0 away win.
-On 11 November, he scored with a header against Foresta Fălticeni giving his team a 4–0 lead in the 47th minute, only to receive five goals in the last 30 minutes of play and Dinamo lose the game 4–5.
-Despite the team was struggling in the championship, he was having an excellent run continuing to score against Universitatea Craiova and a brace against Astra Ploieşti.
+His league account started barely in the 5th round on 13 September, netting Dinamo's first in a 2–0 away win against Gaz Metan Mediaș.
+He failed to score again until 15 October, when he netted against Ceahlăul Piatra Neamț in a 3–3 away draw.
+He repeated the process two more rounds, when he scored twice against Rocar București in a 3–1 away win and once against FC Brașov in 2–0 away win.
+On 11 November, he scored with a header against Foresta Fălticeni giving his team a 4–0 lead in the 47th minute, only to receive five goals in the last 30 minutes of play, Dinamo losing the game 4–5.
+Despite the team's struggle in the championship, he was having an excellent run continuing to score against Universitatea Craiova and a brace against Astra Ploiești.
 On 30 November, he converted a controversial penalty against Rapid București, helping his team to qualify in the Romanian Cup semi-finals.
-He was selected by the fans Dinamo Player of the Year, gaining 58% of the votes.
-In March 2001, Niculae continued where he left off the previous year, netting against FC Naţional and Rapid București from the penalty spot.
-He helped his team to reach the Romanian Cup final, netting in both legs of the semi-finals against Sportul Studenţesc, Dinamo claiming a 5–3 win on aggregate.
-On 14 April, Niculae scored his first league hat-trick against Gaz Metan Mediaş, in a 4–2 home win.
-In May, Niculae continued his quest for the Golden Boot, scoring three more goals against FCM Bacău, Petrolul Ploieşti and Ceahlăul Piatra Neamţ, taking his league tally of goals up to 17.
-On 19 May, he scored twice against Gloria Bistriţa in a 3–1 home win.
-On 9 June, he scored in a 3–1 win against Universitatea Craiova, ending his tally of goals at 20, just enough for him to win the Golden Boot.
+He was selected by the fans as Dinamo Player of the Year, gaining 58% of the votes.
+In March 2001, Niculae continued where he left off the previous year, netting against FC Național and Rapid București from the penalty spot.
+He helped his team to reach the Romanian Cup final, netting in both legs of the semi-finals against Sportul Studențesc, Dinamo claiming a 5–3 win on aggregate.
+On 14 April, Niculae scored his first league hat-trick against Gaz Metan Mediaș in a 4–2 home win.
+In May, Niculae continued his quest for the Golden Boot, scoring three more goals against FCM Bacău, Petrolul Ploiești and Ceahlăul Piatra Neamț, taking his league tally of goals up to 17.
+On 19 May, he scored twice against Gloria Bistrița in a 3–1 home win.
+On 9 June, he scored in a 3–1 win against Universitatea Craiova, ending his tally of goals at 20, which was sufficient for him to win the Golden Boot.
 He ended up second in the league with Dinamo, managing to play in 27 games.
 On 16 June, he scored a brace against Rocar București in the Romanian Cup final, helping his team to claim the trophy after winning 4–2.
-Niculae dedicated his goals to former team captain Cătălin Hîldan, who died on the pitch in a friendly match against FC Olteniţa on 5 October 2000.
+Niculae dedicated his goals to former team captain Cătălin Hîldan, who died on the pitch in a friendly match against Șantierul Naval Oltenița on 5 October 2000.
 After the match, he stated: "We played this game thinking of Cătălin Hîldan, in his memory.
 I dedicate the goals I've scored to Cătălin and his family".
-Niculae was selected player of the season by Radio România Actualităţi, being rewarded with a Dacia SupeRNova, which he later gave to his father.
+Niculae was selected player of the season by Radio România Actualități, being rewarded with a Dacia SupeRNova, which he later gave to his father.